Red Light Cameras in DC

 DC Municipal Regulation 18 Section 2103 states that a vehicle facing a red light must stop before entering the intersection.
 It must remain stopped until a green light or flashing yellow light is shown.

 Additionally, a vehicle may turn right on red after stopping, once it is safe to do so.
 If either of these are violated and caught by a red light camera, it is considered a traffic infraction and the person will face a $150 fine.
 They will also receive two points on their driver’s record if an infraction is issued.

-The Metropolitan Police Department developed the automated photo enforcement program that allows a person to receive a red light camera citation.
+The Metropolitan Police Department developed an automated photo enforcement program that allows a person to receive a red light camera citation.

 Additionally, an officer from the Department may pull someone over and issue a red light infraction; however, if they want to pay the ticket or contest the ticket, that is all handled and enforced by the DC DMV.

 Typically citations are mailed to the vehicle’s registered owner after an examination of the license plate photograph.
 Once they have been notified, they have to either pay the fine, which is $150, or request an administrative hearing to contest the ticket.

 How Would a Person Go About Appealing a Red Light Ticket?